 The stellar evolution code adopted in this work is the same used by Cassisi & Salaris (1997) and Salaris & Cassisi (1998), with various updates.
-We have added the nuclear burning of light elements as Li, B and Be, improved the numerical procedures that optimize the choice of both the number of mesh points within a model, and the evolutionary time steps, and updated the model input physics.
-In the following we summarize our choice of the most relevant input physics, and - in case of differences with our previous Cassisi & Salaris (1997) models - we discuss its impact on relevant model parameters.
+We have added the nuclear burning of light elements such as Li, B, and Be, improved the numerical procedures that optimize the choice of both the number of mesh points within a model and the evolutionary time steps, and updated the model input physics.
+In the following we summarize our choice of the most relevant input physics, and-in case of differences with our previous Cassisi & Salaris (1997) models-we discuss its impact on relevant model parameters.

-• The radiative opacities are from the OPAL tables (Iglesias & Rogers 1996) for temperatures larger than 104 K, whereas the opacities by Alexander & Ferguson (1994) which include the contribution from molecules and grain have been adopted for lower temperatures.
-Both high and low temperature opacity tables assume a scaled solar heavy element distribution (Grevesse & Noels 1993).
-As for the electron conduction opacities we use the recent results by Potekhin et al. (1999) and Potekhin (1999, hereinafter P99).
-These computations cover also the physical conditions typical of degenerate He cores in Red Giant Branch stars; this avoids the extrapolation one had to perform with our previous choice of the Itoh et al. (1983, 1993, hereinafter - 193) conductive opacities since, as first shown by Catelan, de Freitas Pacheco & Horwath (1996), the I93 opacities did not cover the degenerate He cores in low mass stars.
-Before computing the whole set of evolutionary models presented in this work, we have tested the effect of the P99 opacity on the size of electron degenerate He cores at the He flash ignition: at a metallicity Z=0.002 the change of the He core mass at the He flash in a $0.8M{\odot}$ model is equal to $6 \times 10^{-4} M{\odot}$, in the sense that the P99 opacities produce a less massive He core with respect the I93, but at solar composition the trend reverses, the He core mass being $\approx 7 \times 10^{-4} M{\odot}$ larger when using the P99 opacity.
+1. The radiative opacities are from the OPAL tables (Iglesias & Rogers 1996) for temperatures larger than 10 K, whereas the opacities by Alexander & Ferguson (1994), which include the contribution from molecules and grain, have been adopted for lower temperatures.
+Both high- and low-temperature opacity tables assume a scaled solar heavy-element distribution (Grevesse & Noels 1993).
+As for the electron conduction opacities we use the recent results of Potekhin et al. (1999) and Potekhin (1999, hereafter P99).
+These computations also cover the physical conditions typical of degenerate He cores in red giant branch (RGB) stars; this avoids the extrapolation we had to perform with our previous choice of the Itoh et al. (1983, 1993, hereafter I93) conductive opacities since, as first shown by Catelan et al. (1996), the I93 opacities did not cover the degenerate He cores in low-mass stars.
+Before computing the whole set of evolutionary models presented in this work, we have tested the effect of the P99 opacity on the size of electron degenerate He cores at the He flash ignition: at a metallicity Z = 0.002 the change of the He core mass at the He flash in a 0.8 $M{\odot}$ model is equal to $6 \times 10^{-4} M{\odot}$ , in the sense that the P99 opacities produce a less massive He core with respect to the I93 opacities, but at solar composition the trend reverses, the He core mass being $\approx 7 \times 10^{-4} M{\odot}$ larger when using the P99 opacity.
 It is clear that the effect related to the use of the P99 data is not large.
-This notwithstanding we decided to update our code by using the P99 opacities, in order to avoid any extrapolation.
+This notwithstanding, we decided to update our code by using the P99 opacities, in order to avoid any extrapolation.